msiuser47/TryHackMe/rooms/offensive/web/ha-joker-ctf/README.md

 This engagement demonstrates a realistic compromise chain built from cascading, individually moderate weaknesses: exposed diagnostic and backup files, weak and reused credentials, an administrative CMS feature that doubles as a code-execution primitive, and an over-privileged service account group membership.
 No single finding required a zero-day or highly sophisticated exploit — proper credential hygiene, backup handling, and privilege auditing would have broken this chain at multiple independent points.

-## 20. Methodology Note

-The overall attack path and command sequence in this write-up were adapted from a publicly shared methodology for this room; the steps were independently reproduced and verified against the provided environment.
-The structure, explanations, and analysis above were written independently rather than following that source's narrative style or format.